LASIK eye surgery

 - Know what surgery may cost you.
 LASIK surgery is usually considered elective surgery, so most insurance companies won't cover the cost of the surgery.
 Be prepared to pay out-of-pocket for your expenses.

 - Arrange for a ride home.
 You'll need to have someone drive you to and from your place of surgery.
 Immediately after surgery, you might still feel the effects of medicine given to you before surgery, and your vision may be blurry.

 - Skip the eye makeup.
 Don't use eye makeup, cream, perfumes or lotions on the day before and the day of your surgery.
-Your doctor may also instruct you to clean your eyelashes daily or more often in the days leading up to surgery, to remove debris and minimize your risk of infection.
+Your doctor may also tell you to clean your eyelashes daily or more often in the days leading up to surgery.
+This helps remove debris and lessens your risk of infection.

 What you can expect

 Long-term results from LASIK tend to be best in people who are carefully checked before surgery to see if they are good candidates for the procedure.

 If you wear contact lenses, you'll need to stop wearing them and wear only your glasses for at least a few weeks before your evaluation and surgery.
 This is because contact lenses can change the shape of your cornea.
 Your eye doctor will provide specific guidelines depending on the type of contacts you wear and how long you've been a contact lens wearer.

 During the evaluation, your eye doctor will ask about your medical and surgical history and give you a complete eye examination to check your vision and decide whether you can undergo the procedure safely.

 Your eye doctor will look for signs of: